Listen to the More Recipes About Music & Food Spotify Playlist

 Then I heard saw the “Bad Guy” video which led me to the album which led me to understand that artistic brilliance still exists in pop music.
 Look, I’m a cynical curmudgeon.
 I’ve got 40 years as a music fan with half of those years in the music biz.
 I still listen to a ton of new music and like a lot of what I hear.
 I have just become accustomed to the viral hype not meeting the actual output.
 That’s what floored me about Eilish.
 17-years old, working in a home studio with her collaborator brother and dropping literally the best album from start to finish I’ve heard in years.
 Again, look at that lyric quote above.
 That’s not the writing of some fluffy pop princess.
 That’s old soul shit.
 Her debut is an “All Killer No Filler” gem which adds pressure for the sophomore effort.
 I have few doubts it’ll be at least solid if not equally as brilliant.

 Technically, I know I’d have to tweak this if I was serving it to Ms. Eilish.
 While she was raised vegetarian, she has since gone vegan.
 It honestly isn’t that much of a stretch.
 You’ll need a vegan mozzarella, which honestly I don’t believe exists, but if you’re vegan you’ll love.
-Also, swap the mayo in the Horsey Sauce for Aquifaba sauce or a vegan sauce.
+Also, swap the mayo in the Horsey Sauce for Aquifaba sauce or vegan mayo.
 If given the opportunity to make this for Billie, I’d gladly take the vegan tweak challenge.
 (HINT HINT)

 I spent much of my professional cooking career creating menus with at least one sandwich item to satisfy vegetarians.
 I had a BBQ joint sandwich called the 12XU that consisted of pimento cheese, chow relish, and pickled jalapeno, all of which required a mad amount of prep time.
 I worked at a fancy sandwich joint making organic farm-to-table deep-fried squash blossoms and fried green tomato sandwiches at ridiculous NYC prices.
 When consulting for a pub in my neighborhood, I went with a falafel burger that was WAY too much labor for the end result.
 It’s no wonder most restaurants and bars default to portobello mushroom “burgers” for a vegetarian sandwich item.